8 Week Online IWRM Course

 Eduardo Ganem Cuenca is the Project Manager at McGill University for a $2.0M contract with Agriculture and Agri-Food Canada to investigate the effects of agricultural water management systems on greenhouse gas emissions in Eastern Canada.
 He is also spearheading the development and implementation of continuing professional development workshops and programs within the Faculty of Agricultural and Environmental Sciences at McGill University to create a diverse set of ongoing learning opportunities in the environmental, agricultural, and food safety domains.
 His portfolio includes the development and launch of the first online program in Integrated and Adaptive Water Resources Planning, Management and Governance, and he has been a key organizer for the annual McGill Conference on Global Food Security.

-Dr. Jan Adamowski is an Assistant Professor in the Department of Bioresource Engineering in the Faculty of Agricultural and Environmental Sciences at McGill University.
+Dr. Jan Adamowski is an Associate Professor in the Department of Bioresource Engineering in the Faculty of Agricultural and Environmental Sciences at McGill University.
 He came to McGill University in 2009 after working as a Post Doctoral Associate at the Massachusetts Institute of Technology in the USA.
 His main areas of research are hydrology and water resources management.
 At McGill, he is the Lillian and David M. Stewart Scholar in Water Resources, Director of the Integrated Water Resources Management Program, and the Associate Director of the Brace Centre for Water Resources Management.

 Past Secretary of the Canadian Section of the International Joint Commission (IJC), Dr. Murray Clamen is a registered professional engineer with extensive experience in international water resource studies and environmental assessments.
 His career has included experience in the private sector with consulting engineering and research firms in Québec and British Columbia and a total of 33 years in the Federal Public Service; 30 years with the IJC, and three with Environment Canada.
 He holds a Bachelor of Engineering degree from McGill University and a PhD in Civil Engineering from Imperial College (University of London, England).
 Dr Clamen is an Adjunct Professor in the Department of Bioresource Engineering in the Faculty of Agricultural and Environmental Sciences at McGill University.